Windows Vista Mainstream Support Ends Today

-Microsoft is currently providing support for three client based Windows operating systems.
-Windows XP, which was first released in 2001 by the company, is in the extended support phase which will end on April 8, 2014.
-Windows Vista, which is entering the extended support phase today on April 10, 2012, and Windows 7, which is still in its mainstream support phase.
+Microsoft offers support for three client based Windows operating systems currently: Windows XP, which was first released in 2001 by the company is in the extended support phase which will end on April 8, 2014.
+Windows Vista, which entered the extended support phase today on April 10, 2012, and Windows 7, which is still in its mainstream support phase.

 Microsoft initially had plans to provide extended support for Vista Home Premium, Vista Business and Vista Enterprise only, and not for other product editions.
 The company in February 2012 decided to provide extended support for all Vista versions.